 Where did the philosophy angle come from?

 When I was in college, there was a brilliant young professor in the Philosophy Department.
 He wasn’t athletically inclined, but he had the size and appearance of an NFL quarterback.
 In addition to publishing scholarly papers in philosophy journals, he was a true educator.
-He wasn’t happy until he saw the light bulbs blazing over his students’ heads.
-He had a top-drawer Ph.D. and movie star good looks.
-I’ll call him Professor X.
+He wasn’t happy until he saw light bulbs blazing over his students’ heads.
+He had movie star looks and a top-drawer Ph.D.
+We’ll call him Professor X.

 The girls swooned over him.
 That was especially annoying to me, since the swooning girls included my favorite coed.
 He was mild-mannered and uncompromisingly polite, like Clark Kent.
 He was the sort of man who would speak to the custodian in the same cordial tone as he would to the college president.